printlaura/seller-project/README.md

 - **Update Brand Manager**: change the Brand Manager for a Brand.
 For example, for a scenario where the original Brand Manager quits and is replaced by a new one.
 - **Delete unsold items**: delete from the database all items that haven't sold any units in the last 9 months..

+The logic is handled in `app/routes.py`
+The SQL code that was translated into SQLAlchemy functions can be found in `db/queries.sql`

 ## Setting Up the Development Environment